Blog/2026-05-17·Updated 2026-07-03·9 min read

 KOL-Craft's history tab tracks all generated outreach with status updates, so you have a built-in record of every email you've sent.

 Drop a creator URL + your brand URL.
-Get a personalized outreach email in 30 seconds — no signup.
+The AI reads their last 10 videos and writes a message referencing their specific content — in 30 seconds, no signup.